-- JLG Industries (USA) performs computer simulation/modelling of product and internal design calculations. - European CE design reviews are completed and independently verified for this model machine. - Cycle testing of components to ensure fatigue life is adequate is completed. - Extensive field testing of prototype units to ensure faults and hazards are identified before manufacture is completed. - JLG conduct an intensive product development to fully specify, risk assess, safety test and field prove the design.
-This process is outlined in our proprietary NPD process. - JLG Industries (Australia) offer training and maintenance courses to any interested companies.
+- JLG Industries (USA) performs computer simulation/modelling of product and internal design calculations. - European CE design reviews are completed and independently verified for this model machine. - Independent design review by an independent engineer to local design requirements is completed in Australia. - Cycle testing of components to ensure fatigue life is adequate is completed. - Extensive field testing of prototype units to ensure faults and hazards are identified before manufacture is completed. - JLG conduct an intensive Product Development Process to fully specify, design, risk assessment and safety test and field prove the design.
+This process is outlined in our proprietary IPD process which can be viewed on request. - JLG Industries (Australia) offer training and maintenance courses to any interested companies.
 World class Operation, Safety, Illustrated Parts, Service and Maintenance manuals are available from JLG Industries (Australia) for each model. - JLG Industries (Australia) support industry safety for operations and maintenance (being an EWPA member and an AS1418 & AS2550 Standards Association of Australia committee member).